larsvers/test-readme/README.md

 const projection = d3.geoAlbers().fitSize([width, height], geo);
 const geoPath = d3.geoPath().projection(projection);
 ```
-Next, we use `d3.hexgrid()` to produce a _hexgrid_ instance we call `hexgrid`.
+Next, we use `d3.hexgrid()` to produce a _hexgrid_ instance we creatively call `hexgrid`.
 We immediately configure it by passing in the extent, the GeoJSON, the projection and the path-generator.

 ```
 const hexgrid = d3.hexgrid()